FDSN/source-identifiers/background.rst

    network codes are much larger than in SEED, they can be globally unique and would not need to be re-used.

--  Specify a Uniform Resource Identifier (URN)-like string as a “source identifier” (SID) constructed from a combination of the network, station, location and channel codes.
+-  Specify a Uniform Resource Identifier (URI)-like string as a “source identifier” (SID) constructed from a combination of the network, station, location and channel codes.
 This SID provides a convenient, flexible, single identifier for use in data formats, request mechanisms, etc.